UWQuickstep/SQL-benchmark/tpch/quickstep/README.md

 # Paths to tbl files for bulk loading.
 Probably to your table generate or subfolder.
 # This path must be set if you are loading data.
 Table file come from the standard
-# SSB data generator which can be found on github.
+# TPCH data generator which can be found on github.
-SSB_DATA_PATH=/scratch/benchmark-data/tpch
+TPCH_DATA_PATH=/scratch/benchmark-data/tpch

 # Where Quickstep will write Storage Blocks to.
 QS_STORAGE=store10